 Proton therapy is widely regarded as the optimal radiation treatment for a wide variety of cancers and has significant advantages over conventional X-rays and other therapies.
 It is a cancer killing machine that targets cancer with precision to a millimeter while sparing nearby healthy tissue and causing very few, if any, side effects people often experience with other therapies.

-The Proton Center is the first proton therapy facility located within a comprehensive cancer center, giving patients access to M. D. Anderson’s world-renowned research, faculty and multidisciplinary care.
-The leading radiation oncologists and center staff who provide your care are part of a hospital that is ranked the top hospital in cancer care for 2011.
+The Proton Center was the first proton therapy facility located within a comprehensive cancer center, giving patients access to MD Anderson’s world-renowned research, faculty and multidisciplinary care.
+The leading radiation oncologists and center staff who provide your care are part of a hospital that is ranked the top hospital in cancer care for 2013.
 “America’s Best Hospitals”.
 In addition to prostate cancer the Proton Therapy Center also provides effective treatment for many other tumor sites, like lung, brain, pediatric, head and neck among others. (view the hospital’s current list of all conditions treated).

 This web-site serves two purposes.
 It is a wonderful source of information for prospective patients searching for options for their best treatment.
 The site is designed to answer their questions.
 When prospective patients ask you about treatment direct them to this web-site and have them read “Just Been Diagnosed”.
 The site also lists men who have been treated and who will gladly talk to them man-to-man about their experience and results.